eclipse/mosaic.website/content/docs/building_scenarios/scenario_convert.md

 ```

 {{% alert note %}}
-Change `mosaic.version` to the current version you are using.
 In this section we use the scenario name `steglitz.*` as synonym for `path/to/steglitz.*`.
 {{% /alert %}}